amos6224/group5-project1/README.md

 We did our EDA based on evidence from 2023/2024.
 Basing our analysis grouping by borough related crimes.
 Sorting offenses by count, race, gender.

 This EDA can be useful for law and enforcement and government data crime.
-Our purpose with this project is to help our communities, examining factors, patterns, and variables in NYC crime rates.
+Our purpose with this project is to help our communities, examining factors, patterns, and variables in NYC crime rates with the help of AI.

 # Important variables for the dataset